asm-products/saulify-web/README.md

 $ python runreport.py -p
 ```

+You can also use the `-vp` flag to have verbose output with URLs and detailed failure messages shown for each test.

 #### Contributing

 This is a product being built by the Assembly community.
 If you'd like to contribute to Saulify, we'd love to have the help!